aninditadash/javascript_basics/README.md

 console.log(add(5));
 ```

+### **Higher Order Functions**

+A higher-order function is a function that either takes one or more functions as arguments or returns a function as its result.
+Essentially, it treats functions as first-class citizens, allowing them to be manipulated like any other data type.
+This concept is fundamental to functional programming paradigms. e.g. - map(), filter(), reduce(), etc.

 ## **Objects in Javascript**

 JavaScript is designed on an object-based paradigm.
 An object is a collection of properties, and a property is an association between a name (or key) and a value.
 A property's value can be a function, in which case the property is known as a method.